-During the nine months ended January 31, 2017, the Company contracted with Fundamental Research Corp. for equity research coverage for the investor market.
-The Company also contracted with Finley Holdings for product marketing and Value Relations for European investor support.
-The Company continues to expand and adapt its marketing efforts and will continue working closely with its consultants to communicate the Rogue story moving forward.
+During the nine months ended January 31, 2018, the Company contracted with TSX Movers, Finley Holdings for product marketing and Value Relations for European investor support.
+The Company also contracted with Fundamental Research Corp. for equity research coverage for the investor market and Cooper Global Communications LLC.
+As the Company continues to expand and adapt its marketing efforts it will continue working closely with its consultants to communicate the Rogue story moving forward.